What is project management?

 Your closing is scheduled for November 1st.
 Three weeks before the scheduled closing, you get word from your attorney that one of the parties is going out of the country starting on October 27th.
 They want to bump up the closing date to October 24th.

 A change in time means there will have to be a change in scope and cost.
 If not the quality of the product, then the service will suffer.
-Maybe there wasn’t enough time to do a thorough quality check, and two of the closing documents were not signed by one of the parties to the transaction.
-Or an exhibit wasn’t attached to one of the documents.
+Maybe there wasn’t enough time to do a thorough quality check, and you later discover one of the closing documents wasn’t signed by one of the many parties to the transaction.

 Example for a Corporate Paralegal